 10 – eser

 Even dessert can help your family learn Hebrew, if you make your cookies with Hebrew letter cookie cutters!
 Many a Jewish mother has introduced her children to the letters by serving up treats shaped like aleph or bet.
-Just use a simple sugar cookie recipe with the cookie cutters I link to at the bottom of this post.
+Just use a simple sugar cookie recipe with cookie cutters similar to these.

-This post contains affiliate links to products I love.
+This post may contain affiliate links to products I love.
 Your price remains the same, while I receive a small percentage of any sales to help with website costs.